lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ## How to use this repo

 There are three scripts which acommpany this tutorial.
-They can be run through either the ipython notebook or the command line
+They can be run through either the jupyter notebook or the command line

 * Part1
     * KerasIntro_Example1